Select Page

 • Sent to the governor May 25: HB 1002 (Price/Perry) provides for the inclusion of a licensed chiropractor or physical therapist on a concussion oversight team and expands the list of persons with authority to remove a student from practice or competition following a concussion.

-• Sent to the governor May 18: HB 1212 (Jetton/Kolkhorst) prohibits a school district from requiring a note from a clergy member or other religious leader to excuse a student absence related to the observance of a religious holy day.
+• Signed by the governor and effective immediately: HB 1212 (Jetton/Kolkhorst) prohibits a school district from requiring a note from a clergy member or other religious leader to excuse a student absence related to the observance of a religious holy day.
 The school district would be required to accept a note from the student’s parent or person standing in parental relation.

 • Sent to the governor May 24: HB 1263 (Thompson/Miles) prohibits a local authority from adopting or enforcing a measure to prohibit or preclude the designation of a crosswalk or school crossing zone at a high school located in a municipality with a population of two million or more.

-• Sent to the governor May 18: HB 1297 (Dutton/Birdwell) requires rules developed by the executive commissioner of the Health and Human Services Commission relating to screening for special senses and communication disorders to allow an individual who attends a public or private school to be screened using an electronic eye chart as a substitute for a printed eye chart to assess visual acuity.
+• Signed by the governor and effective September 1, 2023: HB 1297 (Dutton/Birdwell) requires rules developed by the executive commissioner of the Health and Human Services Commission relating to screening for special senses and communication disorders to allow an individual who attends a public or private school to be screened using an electronic eye chart as a substitute for a printed eye chart to assess visual acuity.

 • Sent to the governor May 22: HB 1615 (Button/Birdwell) establishes a pre-K partnership program that would partner certain eligible child-care providers with local school districts and open-enrollment charter schools to provide required pre-K classes.
 The bill also establishes a scholarship program for current and prospective child care workers.

-• Sent to the governor May 19: HB 1789 (Buckley/Flores) allows school district boards of trustees to exempt the appointment or employment of public school bus drivers from nepotism prohibitions if the board approved the appointment or employment.
+• Signed by the governor and effective September 1, 2023: HB 1789 (Buckley/Flores) allows school district boards of trustees to exempt the appointment or employment of public school bus drivers from nepotism prohibitions if the board approved the appointment or employment.

 • Sent to the governor May 24: HB 1825 (Turner/Birdwell) relates to the consumption, possession, and sale of alcoholic beverages at certain performing arts facilities owned by certain school districts.
 The law extends the authority granted under Education Code sec.
 11.179(a) to a county with a performing arts facility within two miles of two or more stadiums with a capacity of at least 40,000 people.

-• Sent to the governor May 19: HB 1959 (Noble/King) requires the board of trustees of a public school district or the board’s designee, on request of a peace officer who is a parent of or a person standing in parental relation to a student, to transfer the student to another district campus or to another district under an agreement prescribed by statutory provisions governing the transfer of students between districts or counties.
+• Signed by the governor and effective immediately: HB 1959 (Noble/King) requires the board of trustees of a public school district or the board’s designee, on request of a peace officer who is a parent of or a person standing in parental relation to a student, to transfer the student to another district campus or to another district under an agreement prescribed by statutory provisions governing the transfer of students between districts or counties.

 • Sent to the governor May 22: HB 2012 (Oliverson/Hughes) specifies that a classroom teacher at a public elementary or secondary school, or a teacher or professor at an institution of higher education, cannot be prohibited from displaying in a classroom a poster or framed copy of the national motto that meets established requirements.

-• Sent to the governor May 18: HB 2209 (Lozano/HInojosa) requires the commissioner of education to establish and administer the Rural Pathway Excellence Partnership (R-PEP) program to incentivize and support rural college and career pathway partnerships that would be multi-district, cross-sector, and that would expand opportunities for underserved students to succeed in school and life while promoting economic development in rural areas.
+• Signed by the governor and effective immediately: HB 2209 (Lozano/HInojosa) requires the commissioner of education to establish and administer the Rural Pathway Excellence Partnership (R-PEP) program to incentivize and support rural college and career pathway partnerships that would be multi-district, cross-sector, and that would expand opportunities for underserved students to succeed in school and life while promoting economic development in rural areas.

 • Sent to the governor May 22: HB 2892 (Buckley/Middleton) would require a school district to transfer a child of a military service member to another campus within the district or to another district upon the service member’s request and to the campus requested.